School Science Lessons

 Others use a 5-5-5 all purpose organic fertilizer mixture with additional sources of potassium.

-A complete fertilizer with an analysis of approximately 10% nitrogen, 2% phosphorus and 22% potassium, that is, a 10:2:22 NPK mixture, is quite suitable for use on most of the soils bananas can be grown in.
+Use a complete fertilizer with an analysis of approximately 10% nitrogen, 2% phosphorus and 22% potassium, that is, a 10:2:22 NPK mixture.

 Subsequent dressings of the same fertilizer at twice the rate are applied every 4 to 6 weeks during the growing season.